Install Prerequisites

 Check out Orc

-Use the method of your choice to check out http://orc.googlecode.com/svn/trunk/OrcJava and import it into the Eclipse project OrcJava.
-Here is how to accomplish this using Subclipse:
+Use the method of your choice to check out https://github.com/orc-lang/orc and import it into Eclipse projects.
+Here is how to accomplish this using EGit:

 - Launch Eclipse

-- Open SVN, choose Checkout Projects from SVN, and click Next >
+- Open Git, choose Projects from Git, and press Next >

-- Choose Create a new repository location and click Next >
+- Choose Clone URI and click Next >

 - Within Eclipse, open the Orc program you wish to run.